remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 * REST API: Optimized how many times we calculate the totals when adding items to the cart to help with performance.
 * REST API: Cart item prices correctly display based on tax options for the cart not the store.
 * REST API: Optimized shipping data, added validation and support for recurring carts for subscriptions.
-* REST API: Moved some cart validation further up before returning cart contents.
 * REST API: Fallback to a wildcard if the origin has yet to be determined for CORS.
-* REST API: Reset the item key when adding item again as it may have been manipulated by adding cart item data via code or plugin.
-* REST API: Only update cart item quantity if quantity is different when requested.
-* REST API: Check cached price against price with tax mode not just the product price set.
 * REST API: Override sale and regular price too so the set price is what is shown even if there prices are originally lower.
 * Feature: Load cart from session now supports registered customers.
 * Localization: Similar messages are now consistent with each other.
-* WordPress Dashboard: Adjusted notices to get cached for the current site should it be a multisite.
-* WordPress Dashboard: No longer reset upgrade notice each time CoCart updates.
-* Plugin: PHPStan used to help with correcting errors and inconsistencies.

 ## Third Party Support